madphysicist/scikit-guess/doc/appendices/reei/translation.rst

        c = \rho \; \text{sin}(\varphi)
    \end{cases}

-The expression "as close as possible" implies an optimization criterion.
+The expression "as closely as possible" implies an optimization criterion.
 Specifically, we consider the sum of the squared residuals:

 .. math::